Changelog

 Added

 • AI pull request reviews.
-Two-pass review pipeline (Pass 1 broad scan, Pass 2 refinement and rescission) with inline comments and a tracking summary comment per PR.
+Two-pass review (first pass broad scan, second pass refinement and rescission) with inline comments and a tracking summary comment per PR.

 • PR status check.
 Posts the adopilot/ai-pr-review status check on every reviewed PR; can be wired up as a required branch policy.
 See Status check reference.

 • Authentication.
 PAT-based authentication for v1.
-Delegated OAuth and service principal authentication are deferred to the v0.2.0 roadmap.
+Service principal authentication is deferred to the v0.2.0 roadmap.

 • Review credit billing.
 Stripe-backed monthly subscriptions metered in review credits (≈500 diff lines per RC, one-RC minimum).
 Trial allocation of 20 RCs at signup.